 14. ISSA 5000 is an International Standard of the IAASB that was issued following the IAASB's stated due process, and as such is an authoritative IAASB pronouncement.
 It governs sustainability assurance engagements that are conducted in accordance with International Standards on Sustainability Assurance.
-ISSA 5000 does not override the local laws or regulations that govern assurance
+ISSA 5000 Para.
+20 Source assurance between the local laws or regulations that govern assurance